 Notes on Innocence

 This post examines the virtue of innocence.
-As with my other posts in this sequence, I’m less interested in breaking new ground and more in gathering and synthesizing whatever wisdom I could find on the subject.
-I wrote this not as an expert on the topic, but as someone who wants to learn more about it.
-I hope it will be helpful to people who want to know more about this virtue and how to nurture it.
+As with my other posts in this sequence, I’m less interested in breaking new ground and more in synthesizing any wisdom I could find on the subject.
+I wrote this not as an expert, but as someone who wants to learn more.
+I hope it helps people who want to know more about this virtue and how to nurture it.

-I felt more ambivalence and indecisiveness about this virtue than with most, so you may find this post unsatisfactorily waffley.
+I felt more ambivalence about this virtue than with most, so you may find this post unsatisfactorily waffley.

 What is this virtue?